Image for a page about dementia and insurance with a grandmother and her grandchild

 These symptoms can make social situations difficult for a person with dementia.
 Their personality may change, which can be distressing for them and their loved ones.
 However, it's important to remember that while dementia can't be cured, it can be managed with the proper care, particularly if diagnosed at an early stage.

-If you or someone close to you has dementia, you can find more information, including support groups, here.
+If you or someone close to you has dementia, the NHS has a host of information online, including local support groups.

 Are there different types of dementia?